Location

 (1968)

-Located in the Campo Belo neighborhood of São Paulo, the 750 m² studio-house where Tomie Ohtake lived and worked is one of the first major projects by her son, architect Ruy Ohtake.
-An icon of São Paulo's Brutalist architecture, the house incorporates vibrant colors in its design, a tribute to Tomie's rich artistic legacy.
-In homage to Tomie, Paulo Miyada, curator of the Tomie Ohtake Institute, will present an exhibition on the artist's life and work, including personal items, archival materials, and artworks.
+Located in the Campo Belo neighborhood in São Paulo, the 750 m² house-studio where Tomie Ohtake lived and worked is one of the first major projects by her son, architect Ruy Ohtake.
+An icon of São Paulo’s brutalist architecture, the house incorporates vibrant colors into its design, paying tribute to Tomie’s rich artistic legacy.
+In homage to Tomie, Paulo Miyada, curator at the Tomie Ohtake Institute, presented during ABERTO3 an exhibition on the artist’s life and work, which included personal items, archival materials, and artworks.

-ABERTO3 has also invited contemporary Brazilian artists to create works that reference Ruy Ohtake's architectural style, the environment, and the family's stories.
-Rodrigo Ohtake, Tomie's grandson, will present a special limited edition of design pieces edited by Galeria ETEL.
-This collection will feature two pieces by Ruy Ohtake and two original creations by Rodrigo himself.
+ABERTO3 also invited contemporary Brazilian artists to create works that responded to Ruy Ohtake’s architectural language, the environment, and the stories of the family who lived there.
+Rodrigo Ohtake, Tomie’s grandson, presented a special limited edition of design pieces produced by Galeria ETEL.
+The collection also included two pieces by Ruy Ohtake.

 Chu Ming Silveira's Residence